-It’s finally October, and you know what that means?!
-The kids are drinking pumpkin spiced lattes, scarves & hats have been dug out of the bottom of our wardrobes, and Halloween is on the horizon.
-If you are a total Halloween geek – the decorations will already be up and the party planning is already underway.
+It’s October, and you know what that means?!
+Pumpkin spiced lattes, scarves & hats have been dug out of the bottom of our wardrobes, and Halloween is on the horizon.
+If you are a total Halloween geek – the decorations will already be up and the pumpkins will be carved.
 The weather is getting colder and a lot of us just want to curl up on the sofa with a mug of hot chocolate and our favourite Halloween films.
-So, here are the best Halloween spooky movies recommended by our team of Poptoppers in the Newcastle office 👻
+So, here are the best Halloween spooky movies recommended by our team of Poptoppers.

 The Best Halloween Movies

 After numerous dangerous sleepwalking episodes, Rose and Chris take their adopted daughter to the ghost town that she speaks about in her sleep.
 When Rose realises her daughter is missing, she searches through the nightmarish town to find her daughter and uncover her twisted past.

 ‘I like it because it explores the entity of evil and where it comes from through events and actions.
 It is also based on my favourite video game that I used to play, which is really scary!’Eugene, CEO

 A new girl joins the school and is taken in by a group of outcast teenage girls who practice witchcraft, they show her that their magic capabilities are limitless and together they can curse those who have angered them.